cssnr/link-extractor/README.md

 ### Upcoming Features

+* Option to Extract Links from All Text Files (PDF Extraction currently in Beta)
 * Option to Set Names/Titles for Saved Filters
 * Option to Extract Using Multiple Filters with AND/OR